 In the context of electoral violence in Africa, the media have paid a great price, with journalists intimidated, harassed and sometimes killed.
 There have been cases of rival political groups attacking and vandalizing media houses owing to disputes over coverage.

-The Support to Media in Jordan project aims to help Jordan’s efforts in advancing the Jordanian media to further increase its freedom, independence and professionalism.
-The three years project (2014 – 2017) is generously funded by the European Union and implemented by the UNESCO Amman office in close collaboration with the Ministry of State for Media Affairs and the media community in Jordan.
+The Support to Media in Jordan (STMJO) project aims to help Jordan’s efforts in advancing the Jordanian media to further increase its freedom, independence and professionalism.
+The four year project (2014 – 2018) is generously funded by the European Union and implemented by the UNESCO Amman office in close collaboration with the Ministry of State for Media Affairs and the media community in Jordan.

 Voluntary contributions have strengthened UNESCO’s work in freedom of expression in dozens of countries around the world.